sinar.htm

 SINAR CASES

-4X5 Sinar Alpina (or A1) slim attache case, ~5X14.5X20", molded Plastic, Ex+, $60
+4X5 Sinar Alpina (or A1) slim attache case, ~5X14.5X20", molded Plastic, Ex+, $100 and another, VG, $50.

-case for 4X5 Sinar Alpina, not made by Sinar, captain's style, ~7X14X20", Ex, $40
+Case for 4X5 Sinar Alpina, not made by Sinar, captain's style, ~7X14X20", Ex, $40

 LENSES

 4 matched coated 135MM F6.3 Ilex Paragon barrel mount with diapgram lenses, mounted on Sinar lensboard and 4-way divider mask for camera rear gives you 4 exposures on a sheet of film simultaneously, designed to be used with Sinar shutter, Mint, $400 or w/o lensboard, Mint, $200 Note: These lenses are of a Tessar design and are very sharp.
-The only other such lens set I have seen was a set of Schneider F8 Redionar lenses with no diaphragms; diaphragms are a distinct advantage.
+The only other such lens set I have seen was a set of Schneider F8 Radionar lenses with no diaphragms; diaphragms are a distinct advantage.

 4 way divider to be used with the above lenses.
 2 parts.
 Divider may be mounted on the base plate centered or offset--for use with the Polaroid 405 back.
 New-in-box, $150